NORTH ATLANTIC TRUST COMPANY LIMITED AS GENERAL PARTNER TO THE NORTH ATLANTIC PARTNERSHIP

 - Training will not necessarily be “in house” and may consist of sending relevant members of staff to seminars on the relevant Data Protection Legislation and data protection generally.

-- The Data Protection Management Team will be the first point of contact for members of staff for any queries in relation to the implementation and maintenance of this policy and/or any other queries relating to the compliance with this policy and Data Protection Legislation.
+The Data Protection Management Team will be the first point of contact for members of staff for any queries in relation to the implementation and maintenance of this policy and/or any other queries relating to the compliance with this policy and Data Protection Legislation.
+They can be contacted at email@example.com

 - name (including where relevant) maiden name;